 If you look at the current development of board games, there are very few titles that rely on support from tablet or smartphone applications.
 The number becomes even lower if you narrow down the titles by saying that app support has a direct impact on the course of the game.
 A still successful example of this is the implementation of PC games XCOM: the board game, that is exactly how Golem Arcana an app takes center stage, but leaves the players enough playful freedom due to the complexity of their game actions.
 In addition, the app is with XCOM: the board game to be seen as a teammate or opponent and not as an omnipotent computer program that restricts or dictates the actions of human board players.

 Current board games are designed around the player's actions.
 The do-it-yourself mentality is currently very much in vogue with board players, and longer periods of familiarization and more complex rules are gladly accepted.
 Golem Arcana shines with a terrificly simple game entry, the app, on the other hand, gives the players possible actions in a way that is too obvious.
 Many board players may feel restricted in their actions as a result.
 The board game demonstrates that arena games not only work, but can be quite successful Krosmaster Arena detect.
-Krosmaster relies on a similar game system, but dispenses with app support - in favor of classic board game elements with game actions based on role-playing games.
+Krosmaster relies on a similar game system, but foregoes app support - in favor of classic board game elements Role playing related game actions.
 Here the opponents operate completely autonomously and the concept works.

 Board players like it classic

 In addition to financial considerations, the fact that board players like to look at their game boards should not be neglected.
 If they would rather enjoy digital content, they could simply switch on the game console or gaming PC instead.
 However, many board players like the traditional way of analog gaming and have been happy with the app support from Golem Arcana conceptually dissatisfied.
-With board games like The alchemists from Heidelberger Spieleverlag also have an app, but they give the players the choice of whether they want to use it. at The alchemists the app is not absolutely necessary to play, at least if one of the players takes on the role of the “secret random generator”, which informs the playing alchemists about the results of their brews.
-Such a job, admittedly a little less fun for the chosen player, is looking for a way out Golem Arcana vain.
+With board games like The alchemists from Heidelberger Spieleverlag also have an app, but they give the players the choice of whether they want to use it. at The alchemists the app is not absolutely necessary to play, at least if one of the players takes on the role of the "secret random number generator" that informs the playing alchemists about the application results of their concoctions.
+Such a job, admittedly a little less fun for the chosen player, is a way out Golem Arcana vain.

 The bottom line remains Golem Arcana an entertaining game that, with the expansions released so far, will ensure long-lasting fun for fans of the series.
 For HBS and Pegasus, the board game was an experiment that will probably not be repeated in this form.
 Fans can breathe a sigh of relief at least in one point: The German community site GolemArcana.de will remain and will continue to be supported.
 Lovers can continue to exchange ideas about their hobby there.